csdheepan/tweetx/README.md

 # Angular 16 Firebase TweetX-18 Application

 ## Project Overview:
 Tweet X is a social media platform inspired by Twitter, built using Angular 16 for the frontend and Google Firebase for the backend.
-The project allows users to sign up, log in, share posts, follow friends, and see what others are posting."
+The project allows users to sign up, log in, share posts, follow friends, and see what others are posting.

 ## Tech Stack:
 - Frontend: Angular 16